Schlüter-DITRA-HEAT is a polypropylene membrane with a cut back stud structure and an anchoring fleece laminated on the underside.

 These materials undergo significant deformation based on the influence of moisture (or through fluctuations in humidity).
 Therefore, chipboard and compressed wood panels with special water-repellent treatment to protect against moisture must be used.

-Such panels can generally be used as a floor and wall substrate in interior spaces.
-Refer to local regulations if these are acceptable.
+These panels can generally be used as a substrate for floors and walls in interior spaces.

 However, they have to be thick enough to be sufficiently stable in conjunction with a suitable support assembly.